Strider-CD/strider-cli/README.md

-  upgrade       Replace a plugin with the the latest version init          Initialize a new plugin for development runTest       Run a test and optionally deploy cleanupJobs   Cleanup all jobs except for the latest 20 or custom
+  upgrade       Replace a plugin with the the latest version init          Initialize a new plugin for development runTest       Run a test and optionally deploy pruneJobs     Cleanup all jobs except for the latest 20 or custom

 Options:
    -v, --version       Print version and exit